Savith-02/Savith-02/README.md

 - I'm a first-year undergrad at UCSC
 - Interested in frontend technologies and Machine learning concepts.
-- Pursue poetry and artistic pursuits in my free time.
+- Enjoy engaging in poetry and exploring various artistic pursuits.
 - Hit me up if you wanna partner up in any projects.
 <!--
 **Savith-02/Savith-02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.